enriquepablo/uindex/README.md

-In short, we provide a production for variables, we prefix the production we want variables to be able to match with ``v_``, and then we provide a new production, with the old name (without the ``v_`` prefix), in which we mix the old production with `var`.
+In short, we provide a production for variables, we prefix the production we want variables to be able to match with ``v_``, and then we provide a new production, with the old name (without the ``v_`` prefix), which is the sum of the old production and `var`.
 We can mark as many productions like this as we want, and they can be terminal or not.

 To use this grammar, we need to set up some boilerplate.
 At this moment, uindex can only be used from [Rust][3].

 So we store the code above in a file named ``grammar.pest``, which we place at the root of our rust package.

-But first of all, we must add some dependencies to our `Cargo.toml`:
+We must add some dependencies to our `Cargo.toml`:

 ```toml
 [dependencies]